kha8128/NPS/NPS/logp/README.md

 }
 ```

+## Acknowledgments

+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.

-## License
+## Contributing

-This code is released under the same license as the NPS repository.
-See the main LICENSE file for details.
+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.